pziegfeld/OpenMDAO-Framework/docs/std_lib/driver.rst

 ++++++++++++++++++

-The remaining options for the Ipopt library are set using a driver attribute named options which is a Python dictionary.
+The remaining options for the Ipopt library are set using a driver attribute named *options* which is a Python dictionary.

 .. testcode:: IPOPT_show

         self.driver.options = {'derivative_test':'first-order', 'diverging_iterates_tol':1.0e10,}

 .. note::
-   For documentation on these
-    options, see the `<http://www.coin-or.org/Ipopt/documentation/node59.html>Ipopt Options Reference`.
+   For documentation on these options, see the `Ipopt Options Reference <http://www.coin-or.org/Ipopt/documentation/node59.html>`_.

 (See the source documentation for more information on the :ref:`IPOPTDriver<openmdao.lib.drivers.ipoptdriver.py>`.)